cruzas/DD4ML/README.md

 ```bash
 python3 -m pip install --force-reinstall .
 ```
-Based on your Python environment, you may need to clear out the site-packages directory.
+Based on your Python environment, you may need to also clear out the site-packages directory.